6.4: Enzyme Inhibition

 - affect S by altering the protonation state of the substrate

 The easiest assumption is that key side chains necessary for catalysis must be in the correct protonation state.
-Thus, a sidechain, with an apparent pKa of around 6, must be deprotonated for optimal activity of trypsin, which shows increases in activity with pH centered at pH 6.
+Thus, a sidechain, with an apparent pKa of around 6, must be deprotonated for optimal trypsin activity, which shows a pH-dependent increase centered at pH 6.
 Which amino acid side chain would be a likely candidate?

 Table \(\PageIndex{1}\) below shows how pH effects on enzyme kinetics can be modeled at the chemical and mathematical level.